gerlandotermini/rh-trading-bot/README.md

 For U.S. customers, most of the exchanges available out there require a complex verification process, and on top of that they won't allow direct ACH deposits from your bank accounts (have you seen how cumbersome it is to transfer funds to your Kraken account?).
 Or the ones that do, provide limited API access to work with bots.
 By combining Kraken's performance with Robinhood's ease of use, I thought this would put the best of both worlds to good use.

 ## Installation
-You'll need access to a working Python3 interpreter.
-For the sake of simplicity, I am going to assume that you know your way around a Linux shell, and that you have [pip3](https://linuxize.com/post/how-to-install-pip-on-ubuntu-18.04/#installing-pip-for-python-3) on your machine.
+You'll need access to a working Python 3.x interpreter.
+These instructions assume that you know your way around a Linux shell, and that you have [pip3](https://linuxize.com/post/how-to-install-pip-on-ubuntu-18.04/#installing-pip-for-python-3) on your machine.
 Install the following dependencies:
-* [Robin-Stock](http://www.robin-stocks.com/en/latest/quickstart.html): `pip3 install robin_stocks`
+* [Robin-Stock 2.x](http://www.robin-stocks.com/en/latest/quickstart.html): `pip3 install robin_stocks`
 * [Pandas](https://pandas.pydata.org/pandas-docs/stable/index.html): `pip3 install pandas`
 * [TA-Lib](https://www.ta-lib.org/): download their tarball and compile it

 Once you have all the dependencies in place, clone this repo somewhere on your machine, copy `config-sample.py` to `config.py`, and `classes/signals-sample.py` to `classes/signals.py`.
 Then edit your config file to customize the bot's behavior:
-* (string) `username` and `password`: Robinhood credentials (optional, see **Running the bot** here below)
+* (string) `username`, `password` and `totp`: Robinhood credentials and OTP token
 * (bool) `trades_enabled`:  If False, run in test mode and just collect data, otherwise submit orders
 * (bool) `simulate_api_calls`: Simulate connections to Kraken and Robinhood APIs (by generating random values for all API calls)
 * (string) `data_source`: Choose which service to use to track prices